harmony-one/h/progress/rikako-hatoya.md

+2025-06-13 Fri: Continue debugging script for Derive.xyz simple backtest, addition of opening/closing methods for Derive.xyz and Binance.
+Read through Aaron's strategy again to upgrade the backtest logic from its initial version.

 2025-06-12 Thu: Sync with Li, continued debugging from yesterday's Derive.xyz API, initialized base [code](https://github.com/rikaa15/portfolio-manager/commit/b6a2c0ef7c9f21bf73f865c57523aa5401474420) for retrieving historical data.
 Now working on improving output for Derive service and looking for other useful API methods to use for backtesting.

 2025-06-11 Wed: Added simple backtest and made some improvements to Binance options [https://github.com/harmony-one/portfolio-manager/pull/9].
 Debugging of doing the same (retrieving backtest/historical data) with Derive API.